elishacloud/Silent-Hill-2-Enhancements/README.md

 This project uses code from several other projects.
 Below is a list of locations that source code was taken from:

- * [DxWrapper](https://github.com/elishacloud/dxwrapper): Includes code to resets the display adapter.
+ * [DxWrapper](https://github.com/elishacloud/dxwrapper): Includes code to create wrapper dlls and resets the display adapter.
  * [Aqrit's ddwrapper](http://bitpatch.com/ddwrapper.html): Includes code to read the ini config file.
+ * [d3d8to9](https://github.com/crosire/d3d8to9): Includes the full Direct3D 8 to Direct3D 9 code.
+ * [DxWnd](https://sourceforge.net/projects/dxwnd/): Includes code from DxWnd for API hooking, DxWnd proxy loading (init.cpp) and exception handling.
+ * [GetFunctionAddress](http://www.rohitab.com/discuss/topic/40594-parsing-pe-export-table/): Includes code from rohitab.com to parse the PE export table.
+ * [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader): Includes code for loading ASI plugins.
  * [AFS Packer](https://www.romhacking.net/utilities/843/) By PacoChan: Used to create the 'voice.afs' file.
  * **adxencd**: Used to encode ADX files from raw WAV files.
  * **adx2aix**: Used to multiplex multiple ADX files into a single AIX file.